Forte-Service-Company-Ltd/float128/README.md

 #### General floating-point concepts

 a floating point number is a way to represent numbers in an efficient way.
-It is composed by 3 elements:
+It is composed of 3 elements:

 - **The mantissa**: the significant digits of the number.
 It is an integer that is later multiplied by the base elevated to the exponent's power.
 - **The base**: generally either 2 or 10.
 It determines the base of the multiplier factor.